-Higher Heights for America PAC is proud to endorse Senator Kamala D. Harris (CA) to be our next vice president of the United States of America.
+Higher Heights for America PAC was proud to endorse Senator Kamala D. Harris (CA) to be our next vice president of the United States of America.

-Kamala, who is running alongside Democratic presidential nominee Joe Biden, is the first Black woman to receive a major party vice presidential nomination.
+Kamala, who ran alongside Democratic presidential nominee Joe Biden, is the first Black woman to receive a major party vice presidential nomination.

 Higher Heights for America PAC previously endorsed Kamala’s successful 2016 run for the U.S. Senate and her recent presidential campaign.
 She was sworn into the Senate in 2017, becoming both the second Black woman and first South Asian-American senator in U.S. history.
 She currently serves on the Homeland Security and Governmental Affairs Committee, the Select Committee on Intelligence, the Committee on the Judiciary, and the Committee on the Budget.